borntofrappe/game-development/Games/Picross/README.md

 Create a demo developing the concept of picross, a puzzle game in which the player fills a grid based on the instructions given on the side of each row and column, and in order to draw a stylized picture.

+## TODO

+- touch controls

+- show a question mark in the selection screen.
+The idea is to ultimately show the grid behind the levels only for the completed variants

 ## Topics

 - keyboard and touch input, similarly to _Match Three_